alextmn/zkp-verifier-test-sepolia/q-one/qOne-design.md

 qOne Wallet App calls WalletConnect SDK to sign the transaction using EC key and send it to blockchain

-Here’s a polished and developer-friendly version of your flow description.
-I kept the structure but tightened the language, clarified responsibilities, and emphasized the “atomic, EC-only transaction” point:

 # End-to-End Flow

 1. **qOne Wallet App (web dApp)**